metosin/compojure-api/README.md

 ### Inject components into a request

-Compojure-api ships with middleware (`compojure.api.middleware/wrap-components`) to inject the components into a request.
-One can add the middleware manually or use `api-middleware` with options `:components`.
+Use either `:components`-option of `api-middleware` or `wrap-components`-middleware to associate the components with your API.

-Components can be read from the request using `compojure.api.middleware/get-components` or using the `:components` restucturing:
+Components can be read from the request using `compojure.api.middleware/get-components` or using the `:components` restucturing with letk-syntax:

 ```clojure
 (def system ...)